We’re experts at information security, and we do it right. Outsource your monitoring with confidence that your data is safe in our hands.

 What are the security impacts of running a LogicMonitor Collector in my network?

-The Collector has been carefully designed and developed with high-security in mind.
-In operation, the Collector accepts no connections from the network, and initiates only outbound connections: either within your LAN to the devices it’s been assigned to monitor, or out to the LogicMonitor platform.
-The Collector stores all device data in-memory, and buffers it only long enough to transmit to LogicMonitor servers.
+The Collector has been carefully designed with high-security in mind.
+In operation, the Collector accepts no connections from your network, and initiates only outbound connections: either within your LAN to the devices it’s been assigned to monitor or outbound to the LogicMonitor platform.

 What level of access does the Collector have to the devices it monitors?

-LogicMonitor’s best practices dictate that the Collector has the least possible privileges to gather instrumentation for any given device: typically read-only access.
-Access configuration for a device is entirely within our customers’ control, and our documentation provides details on how to configure the minimum required rights.
+LogicMonitor’s best practices dictate that the Collector have the least possible privileges to gather instrumentation for any given device; most devices require only read-only access.
+Access configuration for each device is entirely within our customers’ control, and our documentation provides details on how to configure the minimum required rights.

 How is data transmitted between the Collector and the LogicMonitor platform?

-All communication between the Collector and LogicMonitor servers occurs over the HTTPS protocol using TLS encryption encoded with only the strongest ciphers.
-Communication is initiated only by the Collector, as outgoing HTTPS connections are typically in accordance with our customers’ existing firewall security policies.
-Further, the Collector uses certificate authentication to thwart any man-in-the-middle attacks between itself and the LogicMonitor platform.
+All communication between the Collector and LogicMonitor’s service platform takes place only over the HTTPS protocol using TLS encryption encoded with only the strongest ciphers.
+Communication is always initiated by the Collector, so changes to your perimeter firewalls are typically not required.
+Further, the Collector authenticates LogicMonitor using X.509 certificates to thwart any man-in-the-middle attacks between itself and the LogicMonitor platform.

-What kind of data is collected and stored?
+What kind of device data does LogicMonitor collect and store?

-There are two classes of information collected and stored by the LogicMonitor platform: device properties (IP address, system type, snmp community string, etc) and performance information (CPU load, disk utilization, request latency, etc).
-All device properties -- even those that are not typically sensitive -- are stored in encrypted form on LogicMonitor’s systems.
-Performance data -- which is even less sensitive -- is stored in a proprietary high-performance time-series database system.
+There are two classes of information stored by LogicMonitor: device metadata (IP address, system type, SNMP community string, configuration data, etc.) and performance information (CPU load, disk utilization, request latency, etc.).
+All device metadata, including those that are not typically sensitive, are encrypted prior to storage.
+Less sensitive performance data is stored in a proprietary high-performance time-series database system.

-What kind of user information does LogicMonitor store?
+What kind of personal information does LogicMonitor store?

-The LogicMonitor platform does not store any customer employee data other than name, email address, and mobile number -- for those that opt to receive alerts via SMS.
-User passwords are not stored at all; we use salted one-way hashes exclusively.
-Alternately, LogicMonitor supports authentication via any SAML2 compliant Identity Provider system such as ADFS.
+The LogicMonitor platform stores only a minimal amount of personal information about our end-users.
+We need only an end-user's name, email address, and optionally mobile number for those that opt to receive alerts via SMS.
+User passwords are not stored at all; instead we store salted one-way hashes.
+Alternately, LogicMonitor supports SSO via any SAMLv2 Identity Provider system such as OKTA or ADFS.

 How is the LogicMonitor platform protected?